Malaysia says no consensus reached at ASEAN defence forum

 The joint statement was dropped after differences between China and the United States over the mention of disputes in the South China Sea in the document.

-(This story was corrected to read that the consensus could not be reached)
+(This version of the story corrects to read consensus could not be reached)

 (Reporting by Trinna Leong; Writing by Praveen Menon; Editing by Robert Birsel)